jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_logofuseractions.md

 ### Error Log drilldown

 The log records when a user archives the current error log file and opens a new log file from the Spotlight Client.
-That is command Cycle Error log.
+That is command **Cycle Error log**.

+{% include imageClient.html file="tb_drilldown_errorlog_cycle.png" alt="Cycle Error log" %}

 ## Changes to monitored Windows Server